grnet/synnefo/docs/cyclades-api-guide.rst

 ============= ======== ==========

-The Network part of Cyclades API is not supported by the OS/Compute API, although it shares some similaritied with the
+The Network part of Cyclades API is not supported by the OS/Compute API, although it shares some similarities with the
 `OS Quantum API <http://docs.openstack.org/api/openstack-network/1.0/content/API_Operations.html>`_.
-There are key differences in the design of the two systems, which exceed the scope of this document, although they affect the respective APIs.
+There are key design differences between the two systems but they exceed the scope of this document, although they affect the respective APIs.

 A Server can connect to one or more networks identified by a numeric id.